Hue and Cry (film): Plot

 In a bombed-out post-war London neighbourhood, British boys' magazines with illustrated adventure stories are a guilty reading pleasure for members of a teen-age clique, the Blood and Thunder Boys.
 But their leader, Joe Kirby (Harry Fowler), discovers the plotlines of the popular publication are being copied by a crew of local thieves to plan and execute their jobs.
 Joe notifies C.I.D.
 Inspector Ford (Jack Lambert), who scoffs at the notion with humour.
 Then while at work, Joe tells his boss, Mr. Nightingale (Jack Warner), who suggests Joe forget it.
-Not to be dissuaded, Joe and another boy visit the stories' eccentric author, Wilkinson (Alastair Sim).
+Not to be dissuaded, Joe and another boy visit the stories' eccentric author, Felix Wilkinson (Alastair Sim).
 While there, they note that Wilkinson's wording is being altered somewhere between drafting and publication.
 This leads Joe and his gang on the trail of a female employee of the stories' publishing house.
 They confront her at a handsome suburban home in Hampstead, but their interrogation gets the boys nowhere.
 Eventually though, they pinpoint the drop location for the robbers' loot.

 Joe and the gang arrange with the author, Wilkinson, to create a new adventure story, designed to send all the criminals to the drop.
 Next day, Joe tells his boss, Nightingale, of their plan, but Joe realizes afterwards that Nightingale is the mastermind behind the local crimes.
 Later at the warehouse where the stolen loot is kept, Joe comes upon a cache of stolen fur coats.
 Nightingale suddenly appears and threatens Joe, but confusion results when other crooks and toughs arrive on the scene.
 In the melee, Nightingale is temporarily knocked unconscious.
 The crooks are then overrun by hundreds of city boys who respond to an arranged radio plea for help.
 Pandemonium and comedy rule the scene.
 Before long, the police arrive to restore order.
 Meanwhile, Joe trails Nightingale to a bombed multi-storied building.
 A showdown between the two follows.
 It ends when Nightingale falls through one of the many holes in the floor.